-In Los Alamos I suggest the 1880 Union Hotel, Victorian Mansion Bed and Breakfast or The Cottages at Bob’s Well Bread.
-The latter is an AirBnB rental managed by Bob’s Well Bread – home to the most amazing sandwiches and pastries!!
+The Cottages at Bob’s Well Bread is an AirBnB rental managed by Bob’s Well Bread – home to the most amazing sandwiches and pastries!!

 Having a prepared picnic lunch for a day of wine tasting is a must, at least for me.
 I love to have a few sandwiches, cheeses, salads and treats ready at a whim.
 That way we can grab a picnic table – and bottle of wine – at a winery we’re sipping at.
 Or, throw down a blanket for a spontaneous picnic lunch at an overlook featuring stunning views of the Valley.